Bee School 2018

-Over the course of nine weeks, students will learn from more experienced beekeepers.
-The course covers beekeeping history, bee equipment, bee biology and anatomy, starting your first hive, products of the hive and many other bee related subjects.
+Over the course of ten weeks, students will learn from more experienced beekeepers.
+The course covers bee equipment, bee biology and anatomy, starting your first hive, products of the hive, bee friendly vegetation, and many other bee related subjects.
 In addition, you will get to watch a variety of movies on beekeeping and honeybee.

 Bee School is perfect for people who are interested in bees and beekeeping.
 This is the course that will help you decide whether beekeeping is right for you.